haocai1992/haocai1992.github.io/_posts/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles.markdown

 ### 5.3. *train_deploy.py*

-Since we are building and training a PyTorch model in this project, it is recommended by [**SageMaker Python SDK**](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/using_pytorch.html#train-a-model-with-pytorch) to prepare a separate script to construct and store model functions used by SageMaker.
+Since we are building and training a PyTorch model in this project, it is recommended by [**SageMaker Python SDK**](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/using_pytorch.html#train-a-model-with-pytorch) to prepare a separate `train_deploy.py` script to construct and store model functions used by SageMaker.
+There are two essential functions, `SimpleGPT2SequenceClassifier` and `train`.

-This is the `SimpleGPT2SequenceClassifier` class in *train_deploy.py* for building a classifier on top of a pre-trained GPT-2 model.
+The `SimpleGPT2SequenceClassifier` class in *train_deploy.py* is responsible for building a classifier on top of a pre-trained GPT-2 model.
 The trick here is to add a linear layer on top of GPT-2's 12 layers of decoders with its output dimension equals our number of labels.
 In this way we can use GPT-2 to output 5 numbers which corresponds to our five news categories!

 ```python
 class SimpleGPT2SequenceClassifier(nn.Module):